-- Eat small meals or snacks 5–6 times throughout the day.
-While you might not feel like eating, going without food for long periods can make nausea
+- Eat small meals or have some snacks 5–6 times throughout the day.
+While you might not feel like eating, going without food for long periods can make nausea worse.

 - Choose cold foods or foods at room temperature, such as sandwiches, salads, stewed fruit or jelly.

-- Have food or drink with ginger, e.g. ginger ale, ginger tea or ginger biscuits.
+- Have some foods or drinks that contain ginger, such as ginger ale, ginger tea or ginger biscuits.

-- Take anti-nausea medicines as prescribed.
+- Take any anti-nausea medicines as prescribed.
 Let the doctor know if the medicines don’t seem to be working as there may be other options you could try.

 - Avoid fried, greasy or spicy foods or those that have strong smells.